 - Place the prepped ribs on the smoker and close the lid.
 Leave them to smoke for 3 hours.
 Check the temperature every 30 minutes adding more wood as needed.

 - Remove ribs from the smoker.
 Mix together the cider vinegar and white wine to make the braising liquid.
 Using three large sheets of foil, place one rack of ribs in each.
 Seal up all but one end of the foil, pour ⅓ of the braising liquid into each foil packet.
 Seal the foil.
-Place the ribs in a 250 degree oven and bake for 2 hours.2 tablespoon apple cider vinegar, 1 cup dry white wine
+Place the ribs in a 250 degree oven and bake for 2 hours.2 Tablespoons apple cider vinegar, 1 cup dry white wine

 - The ribs are ready for the final step when a horizontal line appears where the meat is beginning to pull away from the bones.
 Using tongs gently pull the meat.
 If it tears easily it ready for the final step.